sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 ### Computer

->An electronic device for storing and processing data, typically in binary form, according to instructions given to it in a variable program.

-Oxford English Dictionary

---

 ![A computer model with its components displayed separately, mother board, processor, memory, hard drive, case, monitor, mouse, keyboard](assets/images/intro-oss-computer.png)

 Note:

+- Oxford English Dictionary: An electronic device for storing and processing data, typically in binary form, according to instructions given to it in a variable program.
 - Components that provide computing capabilities needed to execute software
   - Data is saved on the hard drive, including the programs you have "installed"
   - When you need the programs to run, they are loaded in the memory by the processor